RoboCop 3: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 Richard Harrington from The Washington Post said the movie is "hardly riveting and often it's downright silly.
 The sets and effects betray their downsized budget."

 Chicago Sun Times critic Roger Ebert gave the film one and a half stars, disputing the characters' longevity.
 "Why do they persist in making these retreads?
 Because RoboCop is a brand name, I guess, and this is this year's new model.
 It's an old tradition in Detroit to take an old design and slap on some fresh chrome."
 To Ebert's amusement, Gene Siskel's thumbs-down review on their TV show suggested that producers should consider making a movie with an evil RoboCop, or even a movie where RoboCop was female.

 David Nusair from Reel Film Reviews gave the film two and a half stars, stating: "The best one could hope for is a movie that's not an ordeal to sit through, and on that level, RoboCop 3 certainly excels.
 When placed side-by-side with the original, the film doesn't quite hold up.
 But, at the very least, RoboCop 3 works as a popcorn movie—something part two couldn't even manage."

-Other points of criticism in this movie include curtailing the graphic violence of the first two films (deliberately done in order to be more family-friendly), less dark humor and the absence of Peter Weller in the title role.
+Other points of criticism in this movie include curtailing the graphic violence of the first two films (deliberately done in order to be more family-friendly), less dark humor, the death of Officer Anne Lewis and the absence of Peter Weller in the title role.

+Video game

+A video game based on the film of same name was released.